Epidermolysis Bullosa Blister Care

 *CLICK HERE TO DOWNLOAD A PDF VERSION OF THIS PAGE.

-Blisters occur in most forms of Epidermolysis Bullosa (EB) and managing them may become a part of your daily life.
+Blisters are a common feature in most forms of Epidermolysis Bullosa (EB), and managing them often becomes a part of daily care.

 Wash hands before administering skin care